-There are two ways to hire a Personal Assistant
+There are three ways to hire a Personal Assistant

 Becoming an EMPLOYER